-You have to give major props to club promotors who built the most successful restaurant franchise in the world.
+You have to give major props to club promoters who built the most successful restaurant franchise in the world.
 So, hats off to the Tao guys – not only for being there for us in our twenties, but now for their latest venture, Crane Club.
 This is the review.

 Atmosphere